Respect. Now. Always. support

 - Be supportive and encouraging

-- Walk the student to Campus Wellbeing, if appropriate
+- Walk the student to Student Wellbeing, if appropriate

 If someone discloses their experience of sexual assault or sexual harassment, it is important to respect their confidentiality.
 While there may be a need to discuss the disclosure with other people – including University counsellors and security, or an external support service – you should be mindful of limiting the number of people who are made aware of the disclosure.